cindidong/DH110/Assignments/2/README.md

 # DH110 Assignment 2: Usability Testing by Cindi Dong

 ## Introduction
 The purpose of this UT is to test the usability of https://www.musictheory.net/ for the target demographic of mid-aged men who are interesting in music learning.
-To create the tasks, I focused on some of the heuristics the website failed to satisfy in [Assignment 1](https://github.com/cindidong/DH110/tree/main/Assignments/1).
+To create the tasks, I focused on some of the heuristics the website failed to satisfy in [Assignment 1](https://github.com/cindidong/DH110/tree/main/Assignments/1) summarized below.
+Most of these were issues with navigation throughout the website/lessons and how the user interacts with the content.

 #### 1: Visibility of system status
 - There is sound for some animations in a particular lesson, which can be played by pressing the sound icon on the left of the content/script.
 However, this button is hard to see as it's small.